adrian154/blog/public/blogposts/decompiling-minecraft/blogpost.md

 Sometimes, for one reason or another, you might want to take a look at Minecraft's source code to get a better understanding of the game's inner workings.
-This is a guide on how to decompile the game to view its code.
+This is a guide on how to accomplish just that.

 To start, you need to obtain the game JAR as well as the deobfuscation mappings.
 I've compiled links to all of these resources [here](links.html).